 One of my biggest reasons behind choosing WordPress is that you can make your new blog totally different within a few minutes – all using a WordPress theme.

-There are thousands to choose from, both free or paid.
+There are thousands to choose from, you can actually make your own blog for free or there’s paid options too.
 With so many blogs in existence, you need to stand out and this is your easiest method to achieve that.

 Don’t worry, we’ll talk about design a bit more below.

 Understanding how to navigate WordPress does take a bit of time, but once you get it, it is super easy and intuitive to use.

 To get you started, I’m going to show you how to create your first blog post.
 Past that, there’s loads of youtube videos and blog posts to help you learn other things.

 WordPress, Blogger and Tumblr are the most popular free blogging platforms.